venator85/docker-updater/README.md

 # docker-updater

 This script operates on the Docker Compose containers specified in the configuration file, pulling the latest updates for the container images in the stack.
 If any updates are found, it **restarts the entire Docker Compose stack** to apply the changes.
+The obsolete images are pruned automatically.

 Additionally, it logs the process and sends an email notification when a restart occurs.